National Pollutant Discharge Elimination System

-The City of Wayzata submitted its MS4 SWPPP Application for Reauthorization in December of 2013.
+The City of Wayzata submitted its MS4 SWPPP Application for Reauthorization in 2021.
 The document outlines the City's approach to meeting the NPDES Phase II permit requirements.
 The permit requires each municipality to address stormwater management in 6 areas:

 The education requirements are not only called out as a specific area, but are also required to be integrated into each of the other 5 areas.

-The permit is good for 5 years (until 2018).
-The best management practices (BMPs) that are proposed by the city to address the 6 areas above will be implemented in that time.
+The permit is valid for 5 years (until 11/15/25).
+The best management practices (BMPs) that are proposed by the city to address the 6 areas above will be implemented during this time.
 Not all BMPs will be in effect right away.
 Since each city is different, the permit allows for implementation within a time frame that makes sense for each city.